Massachusetts Leash Law

 Dog attacks cause hundreds of significant injuries in the U.S. each year.
 Aggressive and loose dogs can cause puncture wounds, lacerations, broken bones and other serious injuries.
 To help prevent dog bites, Massachusetts has a strict leash law pet owners must follow.
 Several municipalities within the state have also passed citywide leash laws and pet regulations.
 Disobeying a leash law could lead to owner liability for a related dog bite lawsuit.

-Massachusetts Dog Bite Statute
+What is Massachusetts Dog Bite Statute?

 Most states use either one-bite or strict liability dog bite laws.
 The Massachusetts Dog Bite Statute enforces a strict liability law in the state.
 The universal dog bite law holds pet owners strictly liable for injuries their dogs cause – whether they were negligent in controlling the dog or not.
 It will not matter, therefore, if the pet owner was obeying or disobeying the state’s leash law at the time of the incident.
 The pet owner will be liable for the victim’s damages in most situations regardless.